 repository and manage application’s dependencies.
 See the output of

-to see the list of all possible actions.
+npm -l to see the list of all possible actions.
 Dependencies are

 packages that bring additional functionalities to the